percona/k8spxc-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PXC-RN1.15.0.md

 ### Allowing `haproxy-replica` Service to cycle through the reader instances only

 By default [haproxy-replica Service](../expose.md#__tabbed_1_1) directs connections to all Pods of the database cluster in a round-robin manner.
 The new `haproxy.exposeReplicas.onlyReaders` Custom Resource option allows to modify this behavior: setting it to `true` excludes current MySQL primary instance (writer) from the list, leaving only the reader instances.
-By default the option is set to false, which means that `haproxy-replicas` cycles sends traffic to all Pods, including the active writer.
+By default the option is set to false, which means that `haproxy-replicas` sends traffic to all Pods, including the active writer.
 The feature can be useful to simplify the application logic by splitting read and write MySQL traffic on the Kubernetes level.

 Also, it should be noted that changing `haproxy.exposeReplicas.onlyReaders` value will cause HAProxy Pods to restart.